migueloce-hrbl/bzw-admin-apigee/README.md

 - Visual Studio Code with Google Cloud Code extension (for additional proxy updates)

 ## Steps
-- Clone this repo and navigate to the folder
+- Clone this repo and navigate to the repo folder
 - Login to dev registry - zcusdev02acr.azurecr.io, [^1]
 - Execute the following command to spin up the application
 ```
 docker compose up -d
 ```
+- Test app - navigate to http://localhost

+## Cleanup
+- Navigate to the repo folder
-- Execute the following command to remove the application
+- Execute the following command to cleanup resources after testing
 ```
 docker compose down
 ```